 First, with a ruler, measure the inside depth of the basket.

 Circumference of the Basket

-I recommend wrapping a tape measure or the fabric itself around the widest part of the basket rim.
+I recommend wrapping a tape measure or the fabric around the basket rim’s widest part.

 Lastly, add a seam allowance.
 The total number is the width of your side panel.